Skip to Main Content

 Add References Manually

-If you can't collect item information from a website, you can directly enter citation information for that item into Zotero.
+You can directly enter citation information for an item into Zotero.

-3. Fill in the item's citation information in the boxes provided.
+3. Fill in the citation information in the boxes provided.

 If you wish, you can drag PDFs or image files onto the resulting entry for the item.